“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “Whenever you’re ready, Mai.”

 “I’m taking the shot.”
 Her small finger moves off from the side of the stock and repositions to the front of the trigger.
 Mai braces her shoulder against the rubber pad covering the metal and slippery butt plate of the wood stock.
 The rifle is heavy, but it’s positioned on a makeshift shooting bench located entirely in her backyard so that Mai won’t have to burden herself with the weight of the rifle.
 This is not the first time Mai has gone shooting with her dad, but today was a special day.
 It was her birthday and her father was showing her one of his old rifles.
-It was a Vietnam War era brought back from Mai’s great Grandfather.
+It was a war trophy from her father’s previous deployment.
 The rifle’s wooden stock was in decent condition for its age with a couple of dents.
 The steel and bayonet were still intact and the rifle was still functional all these decades later; going through multiple countries and users until it finally ended up in Mai’s family.
 A Chinese Type 56 SKS: a weapon that was outdated the moment it was adopted and cloned from Russian rifle design in a time where select fire automatic rifles were becoming the norm.
 It’s the sort of rifle a partisan would use.
 The PLA adopted it with the reality that the bayonet on the rifle was going to be used more so than the barrel due to China’s incapability to produce enough ammo for every soldier.
 Yet somehow, despite the rifle's antique design, the Type 56 SKS has become a favorite among many users around the world for its simplistic design, ruggedness, reliability, accuracy, and for a time one of the most affordable rifles to invest into.
 It was a popular rifle in America of all places where the rifle has found a new home as a budget semi-auto alternative to the more expensive AK derivative imports.
 It was legal in almost all 50 states, it was loved by many owners, and soon to be loved by Mai.
-“Bang!”
+“Plap!”
+“Ding!”

 “Aw thanks, Pa!”
 Mai embraces her father.
 “I promise you, I’m gonna get real good at shooting it.
 I’m going to make sure it outlives the both of us!”